Owen - The Long Bio

 In conjunction with Jeff Lamers and his band Angerkain, Owen participated in the Country Camping weekend on August 4th '96.
 The weekend also featured the release of the compilation CD, "Hard Rock Indie Comp," which is still for sale on Amazon.

-Later in August '96 Owen issued their fourth single, “Surreal,” which was drawn from the previously mentioned CD compilation.
-The second song from the CD, "Small-Town,” was issued as a fifth and final single after the band went their separate ways.
+“Surreal,” which was drawn from the previously mentioned CD compilation.
+The second song from the CD, "Small-Town,” was issued as

-Both Surreal and Small-Town were ignored by radio, but to be fair the marketing plan expenditure was next to nil.
+Both Surreal and Small-Town were ignored by radio, but to be fair

 The 7th and final Owen gig was at Good Time Charlies in Woodstock on Tom's 32nd birthday (Sept 24 1996).
 It was a fantastic show and the band went out with a bang.